josh-collinsworth/joco-sveltekit/src/lib/content/posts/build-static-sveltekit-markdown-blog.md

 Even cooler: this endpoint will update automatically with each Markdown post we add!
 Drop a new `.md` file in, and it's part of the endpoint.

 <SideNote>

 Ideally, you'll probably want to add try/catch blocks to that code, in case anything goes wrong while loading the endpoint.

+Also: you might notice my screenshot has categories, too.
+Don't sweat that for now.

 </SideNote>